zachwolek/burrito-builder-ui/README.md

 Write Cypress tests for the following user flows (don't forget to stub your network requests):

-When a user visits the page, they can view the page title and the existing orders When a user visits the page, they can view the Form with the proper inputs When a user fills out the form, the information is reflected in the input field's value
+When a user visits the page, they can view the page title and the existing orders.
+When a user visits the page, they can view the Form with the proper inputs.
+When a user fills out the form, the information is reflected in the input field's value.

 ## Extensions (only to be attempted if all prior iterations are complete)